Guest post from Marci of Our Heavenly Home:

 Do you have any items that you would add to the list?

-You can find Marci Loehner sharing recipes for busy Moms at My Heavenly Recipes and DIY projects at Our Heavenly Home.
-You’ll find that each recipe and project is kid tested & Husband approved.
+You can find Marci Loehner sharing recipes for busy Moms at My Heavenly Recipes.
+Each recipe and project is kid tested & Husband approved.

 A personal child sized chair